IbramMedhat/Sprint0_T12_C3/README.md

 Ibram : studing Media Engineering technology in GUC and interested in research for developping great and new things

 Steven : Advanced Front-End Developer.

+Basem : Learning about github to be able to work in Software Engineering environments later.

+Mostafa :

 **Design** :